 Redriff Primary School

-For this project we proposed a seamless epoxy based self leveling flooring system which could be supplied in almost any colour.
+For this project, we proposed a seamless epoxy-based self-levelling flooring system which could be supplied in almost any colour.

 We were asked by the school if it would be possible to incorporate some designs on the floor of the Nursery class.
 We agreed that if the art department could make us some stencils this should be possible.

 The images above are before and after treatment